ricCap/FADS/demo/README.md

 - Get the stable repository (for setup_help.sh)

 `helm repo add stable <https://kubernetes-charts.storage.googleapis.com>`

 ## Run

+> **Note that the system takes ~10m to spin up and to serve the custom metrics at custom.metrics.k8s.io**

 Depending on what you chose above, run either `./setup-helm.sh` or `./setup-kube-prometheus.sh`.
 The interactive command `watch kubectl get po -A` is run at the end of both scripts, allowing you to check the system starting up.
 Please wait till all pods enter the Running state before moving to the test phase.